int13h/capme/README.md

 ## Notes

  * If no sid is supplied the script takes a peek in the sancp table to find an appropriate one.

- * If you arent using securityonion 2 sguild libs need minor patches for this to work.
+ * If you aren't using securityonion then two sguild libs need minor patches for this to work.
 Take a peek in the patches folder.